All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is retatrutide significantly better than tirzepatide?

 Phase 2 data suggests retatrutide may produce slightly more weight loss than tirzepatide at similar timepoints (24.2% vs 22.5%).
-However, the retatrutide data is from a smaller, earlier-stage trial.
+But the retatrutide[2] data is from a smaller, earlier-stage trial.
 Phase 3 results will provide a clearer comparison.
 Both medications produce historically impressive weight loss results.

 Could retatrutide's glucagon activity cause problems?